 - Much of the reason behind sleep problems is anxiety or the inability to fall asleep from not knowing how to shut off the mind.
 This could be from stress or from thinking about all the things you need to take care of.
 Get into the habit of making a list at the end of the day, get it down on paper so you don’t have to think about it.
 It will be there in the morning to keep you on track.
 Take some deep breaths and be easy on yourself.

-- Aromatherapy is a wonderful way to create a sense of peace.
-Burn herbs, use essential oils in a bath or distiller, rub your body with oil.
-Scent has been known to relax the mind and body allowing you to transition easily into restful sleep.
+- Scents can be a wonderful way to create a sense of peace.
+Burn herbs, use essential oils in a bath or distiller, rub your body with aromatic oils like lavender.

 Take herbs internally